-- AASHTO Guide Specification for Structural Design with Ultra-High Performance Concrete - The FHWA team continued to develop and refine the draft UHPC Materials Conformance Guidance that will parallel the UHPC Structural Design Guide Specification.
-AASHTO held series of working meetings to discuss and refine aspects of the draft guidance related to UHPC material qualification requirements and quality control testing processes. - Fatigue Behavior of UHPC Beams. - Continued to work on investigating the tensile fatigue behavior of UHPC beams with the goal of refining the fatigue provisions proposed in the UHPC Guide Spec draft.
+- FHWA Report FHWA-HRT-23-077 Structural Design with UHPC was published.
+It includes the draft UHPC structural design recommendations that were developed by FHWA and provided to AASHTO for their consideration.
+It also includes two examples highlighting the analysis of a rectangular mild steel reinforced UHPC beam and the design of a pretensioned UHPC I-Beam with a conventional concrete deck. - AASHTO Guide Specification for Structural Design with Ultra-High Performance Concrete - The FHWA team continued to develop and refine the draft UHPC Materials Conformance Guidance that will parallel the UHPC Structural Design Guide Specification.
+AASHTO's Concrete Structures Committee held two working meetings wherein the draft guidance related to UHPC material qualification requirements and quality control testing processes was discussed. - Fatigue Behavior of UHPC Beams. - Continued to work on investigating the tensile fatigue behavior of UHPC beams with the goal of refining the fatigue provisions proposed in the UHPC Guide Spec draft.
 The research team is conducting fatigue tests on existing large-scale UHPC girders that remained from a previous testing program that focused on UHPC prestressed girder behavior under static shear or flexure loading.
-The experimental work will subject the untested portions of the prestressed girders to repetitive cycles of loads and document any degradations in strength and stiffness as compared to those observed in the static testing of these girders. - Cyclic testing of the second test specimen has initiated and is well underway with 5 million cycles having been completed by the end of the reporting period.
-This pretensioned girder had previously been subjected to cracking in the web and is being cycled under a simulated truck loading to investigate cracked UHPC fatigue performance. - Development Length of Prestessing Strands in UHPC - After having tested six beams that each contained one strand in the prior reporting period, and the test setup for the remaining 6 (each having 3 strands) was assembled.
-These 12 pretensioned beams containing either 0.6" or 0.7" strands. - All large block pullout tests that are companions to the pretensioned beam tests have been completed. - Flexural Behavior of Heavily Reinforced UHPC - A suite of beams has been fabricated and currently are awaiting test at FHWA-TFHRC.
-Precursor material testing has begun. - UHPC Materials Conformance Testing - Completed a suite of tests comparing the results of AASHTO T 397 and ASTM C1609 test methods for assessing the tensile performance of UHPC.
-Reported the results to AASHTO's Concrete Bridge Committee.
+The experimental work will subject the untested portions of the prestressed girders to repetitive cycles of loads and document any degradations in strength and stiffness as compared to those observed in the static testing of these girders. - Cyclic testing of the second test specimen has progressed with 25 million cycles having been completed by the end of the reporting period.
+This pretensioned girder had previously been subjected to cracking in the web and is being cycled under a simulated truck loading to investigate cracked UHPC fatigue performance. - Development Length of Prestessing Strands in UHPC - The testing of the final 6 pretensioned beams, each containing 3 strands, was initiated. - Flexural Behavior of Heavily Reinforced UHPC - A suite of beams has been fabricated and currently are awaiting test at FHWA-TFHRC.
+Precursor material testing has begun. - UHPC Materials Conformance Testing - An extensive research project investigating tensile and compressive mechanical test methods for UHPC conformance testing is being initiated.
+It is anticipated that the testing will include AASHTO T 397, ASTM